In Search of Gregory

 In Search of Gregory is a 1969 British-Italian drama film directed by Peter Wood and starring Julie Christie.

 Plot

-Catherine Morelli goes to the latest wedding of her father, Max, who in turn wants to introduce her there to a potential suitor, Gregory Mulvey.
+Catherine Morelli goes to the latest wedding of her father, Max, who in turn wants to introduce her there to a potential suitor, Gregory Mulvey, an American friend of both himself and her brother.
+Gregory is not to be found, so Catherine starts fantasizing about the missing American based on the face of a man she saw on a billboard.